 Being in the number one spot on my “Beer With…” list I pay a bit more attention to his social media posts, and the other day I found my self in a surprising situation.
-Lately on Instagram he has been sharing pics of a house being renovated.
+Lately on Instagram he has been sharing pics of a fantastic house.
 I don’t know if its his new place, or a second home, just that it has shown up a few times since I started following him.
-He was panning around showing the view from the deck and I wished I could be there.
-I felt like I should be there.
+He was panning around showing the view (as he does fairly frequently) and I wished I could be there; and for a very brief moment, I felt like I should be there.

 I took a quick glimpse over the edge into the void of “celebrity stalker” and I found I really didn’t like it.

 It was over almost as fast as it happened, but I was shaken.
 Its an easy thing to look at these pics of celebrities in their private spaces and feel a connection that isn’t actually there.
-I suddenly understand how people can sneak into their favorite celebrity’s home and then wonder why their getting arrested for doing it, and why so many celebrities hide their personal lives so much!
+I suddenly understand how people can sneak into their favorite celebrity’s home and then wonder why they’re getting arrested for doing it, and why so many celebrities hide their personal lives!

-That being said, if Zachary Levi or any of the other people I mentioned find themselves in Ottawa and thirsty, I know a few places with really good beer.
+That being said, if Zachary Levi or any of the other people I mentioned find themselves in Ottawa, Canada and thirsty, I know a few places with really good beer.